Const-me/Whisper/Readme.md

 # Quick Start Guide

-Download WhisperDesktop.zip from “Release” link of this repository, unpack the ZIP, run WhisperDesktop.exe, and follow the instructions.
+Download WhisperDesktop.zip from the “Releases” section of this repository, unpack the ZIP, and run WhisperDesktop.exe.

 On the first screen it will ask you to download a model.<br/>
 I recommend `ggml-medium.bin` (1.42GB in size), because I’ve mostly tested the software with that model.<br/>